miker704/Strife/patches2.md

     - Moved version 3 of new invite to server modal to deprecated.
     - Moved version 4 of new invite to server modal to deprecated.
     - Moved version 5 of new invite to server modal to deprecated.
+    - Moved version 6 of new invite to server modal to deprecated as a back up.
-    - Moved version 6 of new invite to server modal to deprecated.
+    - Moved version 7 of new invite to server modal to deprecated.

 ## Backend Changes